10 Most Common Causes of Electrical Fires

 5: Faulty Electric Blankets

-If you have an old, low-quality or broken electric blanket, you are running the risk of an electrical fire occurring.
-Most electric blankets have safety features built in to avoid overheating, however, a common cause of electrical fires, the blanket can malfunction and get too hot and catch fire.
+If you have an old, low-quality or broken electric blanket, you are at risk of causing an electrical fire.
+While most electric blankets have safety features built in to avoid overheating, the blanket may still malfunction by overheating and catching fire.

-To avoid this, ensure you have an up-to-date electric blanket and thoroughly read the manual before using it to make sure you are following any required preventive measures.
+To avoid this, ensure your electric blanket is up to current safety standards, and that there is no wear-and-tear to any of the electrical components.
+Thoroughly read the manual before using it to make sure you are following any required preventive measures.

 6: Overloaded Circuits